Accepting Guests

 *Traveling to remote villages in Malkangiri in the Eastern Ghats of Southern Orissa, exploring the PVTGs (Particularly Vulnerable Tribal Groups)

 *I missed my 4.30 pm last bus from Padua to Jeypore which is a tribal hamlet 30 kms from Araku Valley.
 There was no public transport to Semiliguda either where I could have a safe hotel stay.
 With tension mounting till 8 pm, finally my stars shone when a kind family gave me a lift to koraput in their car, served me sumptuous dinner at their home, hosted me well for the night and dropped me at the bus stop next morning.
 When I mentioned it was my first day in Orissa, the family treated me like 'Athithi Devo Bhava' in the state.
-Such unsolicited warmth make travel truly memorable.
+Such unsolicited warmth makes travel worthy.
+They turned out to be couchsurfers in the truest sense.

 Teach, Learn, Share